poef/cobalt/docs/api.md

 ###Methods
 - `delete(range)`: Returns a new annotation with this range deleted.
 Offsets can move.
 Returns null if the annotation range is fully deleted.

 - `insert(range)`: Returns a new annotation with this range inserted.
 Offsets can move.

 - `exclude(range)`: Returns a new annotation with this range excluded.
 Offsets won't move otherwise.
 Returns null if the annotation range is fully excluded.

+-`copy(range)`: Returns a new annotation with the overlapping part of the given range, or null if there is no overlap.

 - `join(range)`: Returns a new annotation with this range joined.
 Offsets won't move otherwise.